Gandave/Expanded-Productivity-Research/README.md

 With version 1.2 I added functionality to allow multiple levels per "tier" of science.
 Meaning that there could now be several levels with only automation and logistic science packs being required (but with increasing cost), which are followed by several levels with automation, logistic and chemical science, and so on.
 This can be adjusted with the setting "Levels per tier" which defaults to 1.
 Costs should be dynamically generated to give a "nice-ish" increase in cost until the first "infinite" level is reached which has the costs as defined in the settings.

+# Version 1.3

+With version 1.3 I made it possible to combine EPR with mods that add productivity to all recipes without it clogging up the tech tree.
+The mod now stores all recipes before they get changed and therefore knows what was an intermediate before.
+For best effect, it needs to run directly before the mod that changes productivity, which means the other mod would have to add this mod as a dependency.
+Nevertheless, some gaps for modded recipes might occur and would require manual fixing with the white- and blacklist.

+The second new feature is the ability to customize the scaling of costs for the "finite" levels.
+Before, the mod tried to give a smooth progression from 0 to whatever the first "infinite" level costs.
+Now, you can select whether costs should rise linearly or exponentially (i.e., start lower, but increase more later on) or even put in a custom scaling.
+Between each tier, levels are linearly interpolated with some rounding to make smoother numbers.

+The third (minor) feature is that the mod now ignores outputs which are not affected by productivity (like filling and emptying barrels).
+Those technologies wouldn't have had an effect in the first place.

 # Mod compatibility

 The generation of technologies is dynamic and should be flexible enough to be compatible with most mods right out of the gate.
 However, other mods might need to be flagged as optional dependencies if they add/change recipes in the final phase of initialization.